 The numerical model of the Eutectic Freeze Crystallization (EFC) allows determining the scaling induction time in the stirred crystallizer as a function of different variables, such as the temperature difference between the stirred tank wall and the bulk solution, the rotational speed in the crystallizer and the salt concentration, and under certain restrictions (ice purity).
-That scaling induction time, alongside some other variables, will allow computing the different overall output parameters of interest.
+That scaling induction time, along some other variables, can allow computing the different overall output parameters of interest.
 Nevertheless, numerical simulation must be validated.
-This task is being planned to be carried out in the next few months at CTM once a new 5 litres EFC reactor will be fully implemented in a test-rig in the last trimester of 2018.
+This task was planned to be carried out at CTM once a new 5 litres EFC reactor will be fully implemented in a test-rig.

-A synthetic 4 wt% Na2SO4 (aq) solution will be prepared by dissolving analytical-grade Na2SO4 from Merck (>99%) in deionized water of resistivity 6.2 MX Ω cm.
-Dissolution will be performed at room temperature under 300 rpm mixing condition for 30, 60, 90 and 120 min.
-Experiments will be conducted at different temperature driving forces DTML (bulk, secondary flow) and the rotational speed of the impeller (e.g., 100 rpm, 200 rpm, 300 rpm), at a constant level of initial undercooling of about 0.25 C and residence time described previously in an experimental setup.
+A synthetic 4 wt% Na2SO4 (aq) solution needs to be prepared by dissolving analytical-grade Na_2SO_4 from Merck (>99%) in deionized water of resistivity 6.2 MX Ω cm.
+Dissolution has to be performed at room temperature under 300 rpm mixing condition for 30, 60, 90 and 120 min.
+Experiments has to be conducted at different temperature driving forces DTML (bulk, secondary flow) and the rotational speed of the impeller (e.g., 100 rpm, 200 rpm, 300 rpm), at a constant level of initial undercooling of about 0.25 C and residence time described previously in an experimental setup.

-The experiments will be conducted in a 5-L jacketed vessel type crystallizer (supplied by VidraFoc, Barcelona, Spain) with a concave bottom section to facilitate the settling of salt crystals.
+The experiments was planned to be conducted in a 5-L jacketed vessel type crystallizer (supplied by VidraFoc, Barcelona, Spain) with a concave bottom section to facilitate the settling of salt crystals.
 The ice slurry is expected to overflow through the top section.
 The crystallizer is insulated properly to prevent heat loss to the environment.
 A paddle with two blades is located in the middle section of the crystallizer and connected to a motor to agitate the solution in the crystallizer.

-Figure 18: EFC Reactor layout
+Figure 18: EFC Reactor layout.

-The feed solution will be precooled by a heat exchanger in which the thermal fluid coolant is pumped by a cryo-compact Julabo Thermal Bath CF31 (supplied by Julabo, Seelbach, Germany).
+The feed solution can be precooled by a heat exchanger in which the thermal fluid coolant is pumped by a cryo-compact Julabo Thermal Bath CF31 (supplied by Julabo, Seelbach, Germany).
 The temperature of the crystallizer content is controlled indirectly by means of a silicone oil coolant flowing through the crystallizer jacket.
 The coolant is circulated through the jacket of the crystallizer and exchanged heat with the solution inside the crystallizer.
-A DIN 1/10 PT100 temperature sensor with an accuracy of ±0.01 °C will be used to measure the temperature of the solution.
-The onset of ice-scaling in the middle part of the crystallizer wall will be detected by visual inspection focused on the crystallizer.
-A light source will also be used to illuminate that part of the crystallizer.
+A DIN 1/10 PT100 temperature sensor with an accuracy of ±0.01 °C can be used to measure the temperature of the solution.
+The onset of ice-scaling in the middle part of the crystallizer wall can be detected by visual inspection focused on the crystallizer wall adjacent to the coolant inlet in the jacket, which is likely to form ice scale first in the crystallizer.
+A light source can be used to illuminate that part of the crystallizer.
 Compressed air is expected to be used to blow deposited condensate on the focused area in order to get a clear image.